Defining Change Competency

 Written by Tim Creasey

-An organization that faces constant demands to change and uses effective change management over and over with each new initiative may experience a fundamental shift in its operations.
-Sponsors begin to repeat activities that made the last change successful.
-Managers develop skills to support employees through the change.
-Employees see part of their job as navigating change.
-Each level in the organization will have internalized its role in change and developed the skills and knowledge necessary to react to constant change.
-The organization has become ready and able to embrace change; it has developed change competency.
+What does an organization look like when it has developed change competency?
+It often starts with an organization facing constant demands to change and using effective change management over and over with each new initiative, which leads to a fundamental shift in operations.
+Sponsors repeat the activities that made the last change successful.
+People managers develop skills to support employees through the change.
+People on the front lines of the organization see navigating change as part of their job and the way the organization does business.
+Eventually, each role in the organization will have internalized their role in change and developed the knowledge and skills needed to react to it effectively.
+This change-ready organization has developed change competency.

 What Is Change Competency?